OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 ### I have tried these solutions, but my problem still persists! {#discord}

-If you are still encountering problems with OpenTabletDriver, it will be easier to help you over in our [Discord](/Discord) server, where we may ask you to do certain debugging steps and give you different instructions to help resolve your problem.
+If you are still encountering problems with OpenTabletDriver, it will be easier to help you over in our [Discord](/Discord) server.
+We will guide you in doing certain debugging steps and will give you different instructions to help resolve your problem.